-Here we offer a few different ideas for decluttering areas, as well as helping to stop the clutter from building up to begin with.
+Here we offer a few different ideas to declutter your space, as well as help to stop the clutter from building up to begin with:

-When all else fails, get help.
+When all else fails, get help!
 Many times the daunting challenge of clearing away clutter can be simply too much.
-This is when it is time to get help.
-If you have a really organized friend ask them.
-Sometimes professional help (and I don’t mean a therapist) is the answer.
-We offer our clients this as a service from our firm.
+If you have a really organized friend, ask them.
+Sometimes professional help (and we don’t mean a therapist) is the answer.
 Many times being separated from the process is truly what is needed.
 We also offer home organization as a service, so click here to book a free consultation with us!

 About Jarret Yoshida: Jarret Yoshida is the Principal of one of the most well-known New York interior design firms today.
 He draws on his Japanese interior decorator heritage and years of experience to create environments that are tailored to his clients’ needs and designed to make them feel comfortable, relaxed, and happy.